OpenFreeEnergy/IndustryBenchmarks2024/docs/source/public/overview.rst

 This script will carry out the following steps:

-* Load in the ligands and compute partial charges using AM1BCC
+* Load in the ligands and compute partial charges using antechamber AM1BCC
 * Create a network of transformations using the Kartograf atom mapper, LOMAP scorer, and LOMAP network generator
-* Assigning settings to the transformations that are different depending on whether the ligand transformation involves a change in net charge
+* Assigning settings to the transformations.
+Settings are different depending on whether the ligand transformation involves a change in net charge
    * non charge changing transformations: 11 lambda windows, 5 ns production run per lambda window
    * charge changing transformations: 22 lambda windows, 20 ns production run per lambda window
-* Creating the ``AlchemicalTransformation``\ s and saving them to disc as json files
+* Creating the ``AlchemicalTransformation``\ s for solvent and complex legs and saving them to disc as json files

 In an environment with OpenFE 1.0 installed, please run this script by calling:

 .. code-block:: python

    # If you don’t have cofactors
-   python plan_rbfe_network.py --pdb protein.pdb --ligands ligands.sdf --output input_jsons
+   python plan_rbfe_network.py --pdb protein.pdb --ligands ligands.sdf --output network_setup

    # If you have cofactors
-   python plan_rbfe_network.py --pdb protein.pdb --ligands ligands.sdf --cofactors cofactors.sdf --output input_jsons
+   python plan_rbfe_network.py --pdb protein.pdb --ligands ligands.sdf --cofactors cofactors.sdf --output network_setup

-This command will create a folder (named ``input_jsons`` as specified in the ``--output`` flag) that contains a separate ``.json`` file for the solvent and complex legs for every edge in the network.
+This command will create a folder (named ``network_setup`` as specified using the ``--output`` flag) that contains a separate ``.json`` file for the solvent and complex legs for every edge in the network.
 The folder also contains a ``ligand_network.graphml`` file that contains a serialized version of the ``LigandNetwork``.

 .. note::